AmpersandJS/ampersand-rest-collection/README.md

 ### getOrFetch `collection.getOrFetch('id', [options], callback)`

 Convenience method.
-Gets a model from the server or from the collection if a model with that ID already exists.
+Gets a model from the server or from the collection if a model with that id already exists.

-By default it will only fetch and add the model with the ID you pass in.
+By default it will only fetch and add the model with the id you pass in.

 ```js
 collection.getOrFetch('42', function (err, model) {